faraplay/zundamahjong/README.md

 pip install gunicorn
 ```

 You'll need to generate a secret key for Flask to sign sessions.
-As an
+For example,
-example, you can run
+you can run

 ```python
 >>> import secrets